HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

 4. After the status is changed to FIND_MISMATCH_COMPLETED, [download the report](#download-mismatch-report) using DXClient.

     !!!note
            If the status is not FIND_MISMATCH_COMPLETED, you can still download the report but it is not accurate.

 If the report is not generated due to unavailability of data, it means that both the publisher and subscriber are in sync.
 If they are not in sync, the report should contain the detailed information of mismatches found.

-### Commands to trigger staging mismatch
+### Commands to trigger the identification of staging mismatches

 Use the `manage-dam-staging find-staging-mismatch` command to trigger staging mismatch between the publisher and subscriber.